 Figure S5.
-Length distribution of the 24-nucleotide siRNA clusters in the three samples.
+Length distribution of the 24-nt siRNA clusters in the three samples.

 Figure S6.
-Distribution of the 24-nucleotide siRNA clusters in the 1 kb upstream, 1 kb downstream, transcribed region and transposable elements in the three tissues.
+Distribution of the 24-nt siRNA clusters in the 1kb-upstream, 1kb-downstream, transcribed region, and TE in the three tissues.

 Figure S7.
-Venn diagram showing the number of the non-additively expressed genes that had siRNA clusters in coding regions or 1-kb flanking regions in SAM1, SAM2 and YFB.
+Venn diagram showing the number of the non-additively expressed genes had siRNA clusters in coding regions or 1kb flanking regions in SAM1, SAM2, and YFB.

 Figure S8.
-Multi-dimensional scaling plot showing the clustering of the individual RNA sequencing samples.
+Multi-dimensional scaling (MDS) plot showing the clustering of the individual RNA-seq samples.